austinbaccus/elite-dangerous-wingman/README.md

 ## Pre-requisites
-- Ollama needs to be running
+- Ollama needs to be running on port 11434
 - Python needs to be installed
 - You need to have 5+ GB of VRAM to spare while running Elite Dangerous